-However, the school has been beset by problems.
-Although the elementary school appears to be "strong," the building serving middle and high school students—about a mile away--has had five principals in seven years, chronic shortages of textbooks and supplies and 10 cases of corporal punishment, WNYC reported, quoting a review by the State University of New York Charter Schools Institute.
+However, the school was beset by problems.
+Although the elementary school appeared to be "strong," the building serving middle and high school students—about a mile away--had five principals in seven years, chronic shortages of textbooks and supplies and 10 cases of corporal punishment, WNYC reported, quoting a review by the State University of New York Charter Schools Institute.

 SUNY decided in 2013 to renew the charter for two years only.

 The school had financial troubles, partly because of high attrition; many elementary school children choose not to continue at the middle and high school, the SUNY review said.

 UFT officials acknowledged the problems, but said their best students are lured away by other schools.
 "Right now in this building, our level 3 and 4 students are being recruited by other charter schools, out of the fourth grade," Shelia Evans-Tranumn, who oversaw both campuses, told WNYC.
 "We don't go in and rob another school of their top learners.
 But many charter schools have an aggressive on-the-ground campaign to get the better students."

 Special education: The school was in violation of the federal Individuals with Disabilities in Education Act, because it had a number of students who required more restrictive classroom settings than the school offered, WNYC reported, quoting a SUNY review.
 (Clara Hemphill, updated with WNYC reports, August 2013; updated with closed information by Ella Colley, October 2015)